Travel to Botswana: A Land of Enchanting Contrasts - Somak Luxury Travel

 No other place quite like the Okavango Delta exists on Earth.
 Truly unique, this oasis is fed by a lush river delta on the very edge of the Kalahari Desert, creating a shimmering oasis nestled inside a desert, a haven for many kinds of wildlife.

-The delta is spread across over 11,000 square kilometres, made up of crystal-clear waterways, each snaking through lush grasslands, teeming with an unparalleled diversity of wildlife, ranging from the perennially wet regions to the periodically submerged plains.
-During peak floods, the delta’s size swells to over 16,000 square kilometres, shrinking as the dry season approaches.
-This annual cycle attracts wildlife back to the delta’s edge as surrounding areas dry out, making it a prime wildlife viewing location from May to October.
+The delta is spread across more than 11,000 square kilometres, made up of crystal-clear waterways, each snaking through lush grasslands, teeming with an unparalleled diversity of wildlife, ranging from the perennially wet regions to the periodically submerged plains.

 This awe-inspiring oasis unveils a dramatic transformation each year, as floodwaters breathe life into the vast Kalahari Desert.
 Floodwaters from Angola pour into the delta, forming lagoons and waterways that teem with fish, birds, and animals like hippos and crocodiles.

-One of the most exciting ways to explore the Delta is by mokoro, a traditional dugout canoe.
-Glide silently past hippos submerged in the water and elegant birds perched on papyrus reeds and see for yourself why this area is highly considered by wildlife photographers.
+One of the most exciting ways to explore the Delta is by mokoro, a traditional dugout canoe, although now often made of fiber glass.
+Glide silently past elegant birds perched on papyrus reeds and see for yourself why this area is considered in high regard by wildlife photographers.

 Echoes of a Giant: The Makgadikgadi and Nxai Pans